+Signature of Depositor

+Date

-Signature of Depositor of the Depositor's upon the Custodi confirming the in Account.
-However, this an until the Depositor itial transaction for the Agreement is not binding has received a statement Account.
-Receipt by the of the Fund shares indicated Date e as notification of Co stodian of the Depositor's ustodian's acceptance of Account.
-Adoption Agreement here.
-Until duties of the Depositor. ander the laws of the Depositor's the Depositor reaches the age of n najority, the parent or guar dian will exercise the powers and rederal Law requires the followi ng identifying information for the parent or guardian acting for the minor: Signature of Parent or Guardian Social Security Number Date of Birth Residential Address
+Custodian Acceptance.
+Custodian accepts appointment as custodian of the Depositor's Account.
+However, this Agreement is not binding upon the Custodian until the Depositor has received a statement confirming the initial transaction for the Account.
+Receipt by the Depositor of a confirmation of the purchase of the Fund shares indicated above will serve as notification of Custodian's acceptance of appointment as Custodian of the Depositor's Account.

+If the Depositor is a minor under the laws of the Depositor's state of residence, a parent or guardian must also sign the Adoption Agreement here.
+Until the Depositor reaches the age of majority, the parent or guardian will exercise the powers and duties of the Depositor.

+Federal Law requires the following identifying information for the parent or guardian acting for the minor:

+Signature of Parent or Guardian Social Security Number

+Date of Birth

+Residential Address